mixmaxhq/rollup-plugin-handlebars-plus/README.md

 ## Installation

-`yarn add rollup-plugin-handlebars-plus`
+`npm install rollup-plugin-handlebars-plus`
 or
 `npm install rollup-plugin-handlebars-plus --save`

 To use the plugin's copy of the Handlebars runtime, you'll also need to do:

-`yarn add rollup-plugin-node-resolve rollup-plugin-commonjs` or
+`npm install rollup-plugin-node-resolve rollup-plugin-commonjs` or
 `npm install rollup-plugin-node-resolve rollup-plugin-commonjs --save`